The Post-Soviet Constitutional Rights Community

 —William Partlett, Melbourne Law School [Editor’s note: This is one of our biweekly I-CONnect columns.
 Columns, while scholarly in accordance with the tone of the blog and about the same length as a normal blog post, are a bit more “op-ed” in nature than standard posts.
-For more information about our four columnists for 2019,

 Constitutional Tribunal in Kyrgyzstan Decides Against the Former President, Clearing the Way for His Prosecution